An offer utilities can't refuse: The low cost of utility-scale solar

 Electric cooperatives, which added 240 MW of solar in 2017, are also pioneering two of the solar world's fastest growing innovations:community solar and using solar-plus-storage to meet peak demand.

-Pickwick Electric Cooperative added 24 MW for its generation and transmission provider, the Tennessee Valley Authority.
-And Cumberland Valley Electric Cooperative added 12 MW for its generation and transmission provider, East Kentucky Power Cooperative.
+Pickwick Electric Cooperative added 24 MW for its generation and transmission (G&T) provider, the Tennessee Valley Authority, and G&T East Kentucky Power Cooperative added 8.5 MW for its member cooperatives.
 Both additions serve community solar programs and helped community solar double its installed capacity in 2017 to become the fastest growing solar sector.

 Kauai Island Utility Cooperative (KIUC) deployed its first solar-plus-storage system in 2017.
 The combined 13 MW solar array and 13 MW-52 MWh battery storage system have allowed KIUC to reduce fossil generation use at peak from over 65 MW to below 60 MW, KIUC data provided to Utility Dive shows.
 And the project's $0.145/kWh PPA is significantly below KIUC's cost for fossil generation.